pemachozom/E-Pharmacy/README.md

-# E-Pharmacist
+E-Pharmacist

 This project was developed as part of a classroom exercise under the guidance of our tutor.
 The E-Pharmacist web application aims to simplify the process of managing pharmacy inventories and prescriptions.

 ---

 # AIM

-This project aim to right product, with incremental and frequent delivery of small chunks of functionality, through small cross-functional self-organizing teams, enabling frequent customer feedback and course correction as needed.
+This project aims to deliver the right product, with incremental and frequent delivery of small chunks of functionality, through small cross-functional self-organizing teams, enabling frequent customer feedback and course correction as needed.

 1. Scrum methodology
-1. Constant customer feedback
+2. Constant customer feedback

 ---